glyfish/glyfish.github.io/_posts/2018-07-29-rejection_sampling.md

 To prove equation {% katex %}(2){% endkatex %} a couple of intermediate steps are required.
-First, The joint distribution of {% katex %}U{% endkatex %} and {% katex %}Y{% endkatex %} containing the acceptance constraint will be evaluated,
+First, The joint distribution of {% katex %}U{% endkatex %} and {% katex %}Y{% endkatex %} containing the acceptance constraint will be shown to be,

 {% katex display %}
 P\left[U\ \leq\ \frac{f_X(Y)}{cf_Y(Y)},\ Y\ \leq\ y\right] = \frac{F_X(y)}{c}\ \ \ \ \ (4).